Enforcing pedestrian safety: how to be safe on Halloween

 Wearing bright and reflective clothing is also recommended.

-Reno Police Deputy Chief Oliver Miller said it's not enough to just teach kids about safety, but to practice it as well.
+Reno Police Deputy Chief Oliver Miller said it's not just enough to teach kids about safety but to practice it.

 Nevada Highway Patrol also has more safety reminders here: